Shakeb100/MajorMatch/README.md

 ## Deployment

+Download the code from GitHub, and open the terminal in the folder directory, being "MajorMatch"

+Before running the code, please run the command "npm install next" (installs crucial modules needed by next.js to run the code)
+After that start running the commands above, starting with "npm run dev"

 Download and login to Oracle VM at https://www.virtualbox.org/ Use this link to a Mega Drive to install VM hosting Database: https://mega.nz/file/AnUlzBJQ#Gl8baso__f55M1wsVFeG3mc4vHQ1XXkxTCs_EBSbHBc